 I’ve discussed this here as well (for example in “The Cost of Making Excuses”).
 An “unfalsifiable” theory is a theory that no evidence can ever render improbable.
 The only way that can happen, however, is by adding an excuse for every possible kind of evidence, such that no matter what you observe, it’s always 100% expected on your theory.
 However, once we frame this in Bayesian terms, such an approach fails.
 It can be maintained only by violating basic rules of math.
 Because actually, any excuse you propose itself has a probability.
 Which necessarily multiplies against the prior probability—and the more excuses you have to invent, the lower that probability goes.
 This is an inevitable consequence of mathematical laws of probability.
 There is no way around it.

-The only exception are excuses you can independently prove are probable.
+The only exceptions are excuses you can independently prove are probable.
 Which is the function of “background knowledge” (or b) in a Bayesian equation.
 All probabilities in Bayes’ Theorem are conditioned on b.
 Thereby being dependent probabilities, the difference between a legitimate excuse and an ad hoc excuse is that the latter is simply made up to get rid of some uncomfortable evidence.
 As such, that excuse can be no more likely than 50/50 (being, so far as you honestly know, as likely true as not), and could be much less likely (for example, if the excuse depends on rare or bizarre things having happened or being the case for which there is no evidence as actually having happened or being the case).
 By contrast, a legitimate excuse is one that’s already well-evidenced.
 Because as such, it has a high enough probability to have no appreciable effect on the prior probability.

 An example of a legitimate excuse is the one I outline for defenders of historicity “explaining away” the silence of the extra-biblical record, and with which Gregor concurs: minimal historicity by definition says nothing about Jesus “being famous” and therefore in no way conditions any probability of the evidence on his being so.
 As a result, the silence of the extra-biblical record is essentially 100% expected even if Jesus existed.
 This is not an ad hoc excuse; it is logically entailed by the hypothesis already, without any added presumptions, in conjunction with our background knowledge regarding how often total nobodies got mentioned in the historical record in antiquity (which is effectively as close to never as makes all odds).
 So that approach by historicists is legitimate.